 However, more and more people are taking to the outskirts and launching their operations away from the hustle and bustle.
 For some, the rural advantage is the no-brainer.

-33 year old Denae Moores of Georgian Bay, Ontario (population 21,000) is glad she returned to her hometown to open a Nurse Next Door franchise.
+33 year old Denae Moores of Georgian Bay, Ontario (population 21,000) is glad she returned to her hometown to open a Nurse Next Door senior care franchise.
 “After working in the trauma center for six years and then consulting for two years in Ottawa, I noticed inconsistencies in home care and wanted to bridge that gap in my own hometown,” says Denae.

 Denae shares her experience in operating a business in a small community, and identifies four reasons why you don’t need to set up shop in a big city to be successful:

 You have a close community network

 Denae moved back to her hometown to start a Nurse Next Door franchise, and the locals were happy to see one of their own becoming successful.
 It didn’t take long for the PINK mobile to get recognized and get people talking.
 “Word of mouth travels fast,” says Denae.
 Networking is one of your biggest assets, especially in a rural community or small town.
 Get involved and take advantage of a compact population.

 With limited resources in Georgian Bay, residents often accepted what was available because there usually weren’t many alternative options.
 Denae was able to offer resources that didn’t previously exist.
 The challenge was mostly a matter of educating the community.
 Now she helps to keep aging loved ones out-of-facilities and in their homes.